News

 Dr. Emily Dubie, recent alumna of the Graduate Program in Religion, has been selected as one of the ten winners of the 2022 Manfred Lautenschlaeger Award for Theological Promise.
 The awards ceremony will take place in the "Alte Aula," the Old Hall of the University of Heidelberg, Germany on May 27.
 There will be a colloquium on May 28 and 30, in which Dr. Dubie and other awardees will be asked to present for 20 minutes on their next major research project. read more about Emily Dubie Selected as a 2022 Winner »

 Andrew Remington Rillera (New Testament) successfully defended his dissertation “Paul’s Philonic Opponent: Unveiling the One Who Calls Himself a Jew in Romans 2:17” on July 20, 2021 in time for September graduation.
 Prof. Douglas Campbell was his dissertation advisor, and others serving on the committee were Drs.
 Curtis Freeman, J. Ross Wagner, and Susan Eastman.
 Rillera came to our program via Fuller Theological Seminary in Pasadena, California, and was chosen as a Dean’s Graduate Fellow.
-Rillera has published quite a… read more about Rillera Successfully Defends Dissertation »
+Rillera has published… read more about Rillera Successfully Defends Dissertation »

 Krishni Metivier, doctoral student in the Asian Religions track, successfully defended her dissertation “Can A Hindu Be Black?: A Study of Black Americans in Hinduism” on July 19, 2021, in time for September graduation.
 Drs.
 Richard Jaffe and Joseph Winters co-chaired her committee; Drs.
 Leela Prasad and Jason Bivins also served on the committee.
 She has also completed work for the Certificate in College Teaching.
-Metivier has given extensive service to the university and our program during her study in the Graduate… read more about Metivier Successfully Defends Dissertation »
+Metivier has given extensive service to the university and our program during her study in the… read more about Metivier Successfully Defends Dissertation »